Search

 Use your startup cost calculations to get startup funding

+It’s a good idea to create a formal report of your expected startup costs.
 You want it in a format that’s clear and easy to understand.
 Investors and lenders compare expected costs to projected revenue and determine the potential for your business to profit.

-sTEP 4: Location, Location, Location
+STEP 4: Location

 Your business location is one of the most important decisions you’ll make.
 You have probably even seen yourself, even on the same street intersection, that businesses on one side see more traffic than others.
 Whether you’re setting up a brick-and-mortar business or launching an online store, the choices you make could affect your taxes, legal requirements, and revenue.